Axiematic/datawookie/content/blog/2018-11-13-install-rstudio-shiny-server.md

 5. RStudio Server runs on port 8787, so you should be able to access it in a browser at `http://<server-ip>:8787`.

-Find out more about [managing the server](https://support.rstudio.com/hc/en-us/articles/200532327-Managing-the-Server).
+Find out more about [configuring](https://support.rstudio.com/hc/en-us/articles/200552316-Configuring-the-Server) and [managing](https://support.rstudio.com/hc/en-us/articles/200532327-Managing-the-Server) the server.

 ### Whether or not to Start at Boot